Grammys and Oscars to proceed amid LA fires, but will put the spotlight on first responders

 The Grammys are the next major televised award show to air on February 2.

-The Critics Choice Awards on E! were set to be hosted by Chelsea Handler on January 12 in Santa Monica – an area close to the Palisades fire – but were postponed last week.
-They are currently set to take place at the end of January.
+The Critics Choice Awards on E! were set to be hosted by Chelsea Handler on January 12 in Santa Monica – an area close to the Palisades fire – but were postponed.
+They are currently set to take place on February 7.

 The Oscars has a longer timeline to determine next steps.
 The show is currently set to proceed on March 2, the Academy announced on Monday.

-Note: This story has been updated with additional information to reflect the new date for the Critics Choice Awards.